mamewotoko/stacklr/README.md

 TODO
 -----
+* add manual
+  calendar named "stacklr" is loaded
-* pop item by google calender
+* update google task
-  * pop items loaded from previous browse
 * create group if absent
+* use gradle to build project and fetch libraries
 * add following groups as default
    * waiting (e.g. internet shopping)
    * wish list (not buy, but want to buy lator, display lower)